ibm-cloud-docs/solution-tutorials/resource-sharing.hidden.md

 ## Implementing resource sharing
 {: #resource-sharing-implementation}

 As stated in the introduction, it is common practice to access services outside the own (cloud) account.
 Depending on the level of integration, there are different ways of how to authorize service access and implement authentication.
-In the following, we are going to discuss the available options.
+Those available options are discussed in following.

 ### Authentication with passwords or API keys